-- a) Radiation Protection Regulations (in Norwegian only), - b) Guideline 1 relating to industrial radiography, and - c) Guideline 9 relating to industrial control sources in fixed installations as well as use of radiation for research purposes, should be used.
+- a) Guideline 1 relating to industrial radiography, and - b) Guideline 9 relating to industrial control sources in fixed installations as well as use of radiation for research purposes,

 Re Section 38 Noise

 Exposure action value as mentioned in this section, does not replace, but shall be seen in the context of, requirements related to risk reduction, cf. Section 11 of the Framework Regulations.